-Ofgem administers the scheme in line with the NIRHI Regulations, which define heat meters as specified in Annex MI-004 of the Measuring Instruments Directive.
-Meters must conform to the Measuring Instruments Directive (MID) and meet Class 2 accuracy standards.
+Ofgem administers the scheme in line with the RHI Regulations, which define heat meters as specified in Annex MI-004 of the Measuring Instruments Directive.
+We will, in general, require meters that conform to the Measuring Instruments Directive (MID) and meet Class 2 accuracy standards.
 As part of MID conformity, heat meters must be put into use such that the meter is "appropriate for the accurate measurement of consumption that is foreseen or foreseeable".
 This includes provision that the rated operating conditions are appropriate, and this is expected to be determined by the distributor or the person legally designated for installing the meter (the "distributor/installer").